Submultiplicative norms and filtrations on section rings: Study of the set of submultiplicative norms

 \section{Study of the set of submultiplicative norms}

 The main goal of this section is to establish a classification of submultiplicative norms on section rings of ample line bundles.
-More precisely, in Section \ref{sect_subm}, we prove Theorems \ref{thm_char}, \ref{thm_char2}, modulo a certain statement, which will be interpreted in Section \ref{sect_norm_proj} in functional-analytic language.
-We also deduce Theorem \ref{thm_ns_conv} from our considerations and previous work of Berman-Demailly \cite{BerDem}.
-In Section \ref{sect_hol_ext_pp}, we prove Theorem \ref{thm_ot_gen}.
-In Section \ref{sect_homog}, as another application of our methods, we give an explicit formula for the spectral radius seminorm associated with a submultiplicative norm.
+More precisely, in Section \ref{sect_subm}, we prove Theorems \ref{thm_char}, \ref{thm_char2}, modulo a certain statement, which will be interpreted in Section \ref{sect_norm_proj} in a functional-analytic language.
+In Section \ref{sect_hol_ext_pp}, we discuss an application to holomorphic extension theorem.
+In Section \ref{sect_homog}, as another application of our methods, we give an explicit formula for the spectral radius seminorm associated with a submultiplicative norm and discuss the connection between the current work and the previous works in the non-Archimedean setting.